Burbank City Hall

 Burbank City Hall's most notable artistic features are the large murals painted by muralist Hugo Ballin.
 Ballin also painted the murals at the Griffith Observatory and Wilshire Boulevard Temple.
 There are two major Ballin murals at the Burbank City Hall: "The Four Freedoms" in the Council Chamber and "Burbank Industry" in the rotunda.
 In 2001, the building underwent a renovation project that included restoration of the Ballin murals.

 The Council Chamber located on the second floor is noted for its teakwood-panelled walls and Ballin's "Four Freedoms" mural.
 The mural was inspired by Franklin Roosevelt's 1941 "Four Freedoms" speech and is considered one of Ballin's finest works.
+In keeping with Ballin's theme, one of the walls adjacent to the public seating section displays a framed print of Norman Rockwell's work Freedom of Speech.
 The chamber has built-in rails and tables.
 In 1978, the original carved wooden pews were replaced by padded theater-style seating, and the checkered floor was carpeted.
 During the 2001 renovation, the ceiling was returned to its original height revealing the top of the Four Freedoms mural that had been obscured for decades.

 The "Burbank Industry" in the rotunda features Burbank-built airplanes, the motion picture industry, agriculture, and a power plant.
 In 1964, the bottom portion of the Burbank Industry mural was removed to make room for a bridge to an adjacent municipal building.
 After being stored for 37 years rolled in a plastic sheet at various times under a street bridge at the city's yards, in a bedroom on Amherst Drive, and at the Burbank Historical Society's Gordon Howard Museum, the 1964 building (and the bridge to it) were demolished and the lower section returned to its place and reattached by art conservators.
 The unveiling ceremony for all the restored art took place on September 10, 2001.